From front or rear mounting, to bike compatibility and shoulder straps, we guide you through the features that really matter.

 Front-mounted seats are suitable for ages 9 months to about 2 years old.
 With the seat placed between the adult rider’s arm, toddlers often feel more comfortable and carefree in a front seat versus a rear-mounted seat.
 To determine if your bike will properly fit a front-mounted seat, you need to be able to answer three questions about your bike:

-- What type of headset does your bike have (threaded or threadless)?
+- What type of headset does your bike have?
+Threaded (also called Quill) or threadless (also called ahead))?

 - Does your bike have space available to mount the seat?